Wire Fraud Defense Lawyers

 In 18 U.S.C. § 1343, the word “wire” encompasses use of the phone or the Internet, and the incorporation of, “any writings, signs, signals, pictures, [and] sounds,” has been interpreted to cover essentially all forms of telephonic, cellular, digital, and online communication.
 Furthermore, as acknowledged by the DOJ, the terms “scheme” and “artifice” have not been specifically defined, but instead are interpreted broadly to include acts such as the use of false pretenses, embezzlement, and other forms of “wrongdoing” that result in the deprivation of private or government property.

 In other words, within the context of a federal fraud investigation, virtually any type of “wire” communication can trigger the application of 18 U.S.C. § 1343.
-This includes, but is not limited to, communications and transactions such as:

 - Phone calls, text messages, emails, and other communications between alleged co-conspirators;

 - Fraudulent communications used to collect personal or financial information;